alexkreidler/covid/drafts/fema-unprepared.md

     - Need for ramping up commercial production - only in a drawn-out disaster
 - Destination
   - Natural Disasters, Terrorism - usually short timespan, isolated locations that need supplies
-  - Cyberattack, Bioterrorism, Pandemic - potential for widespread damage, emergency resources needed in wide variety of areas
+  - Cyberattacks, Bioterrorism, Pandemic - potential for widespread damage, emergency resources needed in a wide variety of areas

 It seems evident that an **emergency** supply chain management system must then have a much wider set of features and capabilities, and additionally that it should interface with a much wider group of individuals, corporations, and governments to provide up to date data on both the sources and destinations of emergency supplies.